19th Annual Rennard Strickland Lecture - September 30, 2025

 2025 Rennard Strickland Lecture

 Amy Bowers Cordalis is a mother, fisherwoman, attorney, and member and former General Counsel of the Yurok Nation—the largest Indigenous Nation in California.
-She is currently the Co-Founder and Executive Director of the Ridges to Riffles Indigenous Conservation Group, a nonprofit advancing Indigenous sovereignty through the protection of cultural and natural resources, including the undamming of the Klamath River.
-She is the recipient of the United Nations' highest environmental honor, Champions of the World Laureate, and has been named to the second annual TIME100 Climate List (2024), featuring the one hundred most influential leaders driving business to real climate action.
+She is the Co-Founder and Executive Director of the Ridges to Riffles Indigenous Conservation Group, a nonprofit advancing Indigenous sovereignty through the protection of cultural and natural resources, including the undamming of the Klamath River.
+She is the recipient of the United Nations' highest environmental honor, Champion of the Earth Laureate, and has been named to the second annual TIME100 Climate List (2024), featuring the one hundred most influential leaders driving business to real climate action.
 Her book, The Water Remembers: My Indigenous Family's Fight to Save a River and a Way of Life, will be published by Little, Brown/Hachette on October 28, 2025, and is currently available for preorder.

 Amy Bowers Cordalis

+Through its Native Environmental Sovereignty Project, the ENR Center established the Rennard Strickland Lecture series in 2006 to honor the legacy of former Oregon Law Professor and Dean Rennard Strickland, who retired that year and passed in 2021.
 An Osage citizen of Cherokee Nation, Strickland contributed mightily to the field of Indian Law, the practice of legal education, and Oregon Law's ENR and Indian Law programs, throughout his lifetime.
 In keeping with his assertion that "[i]f there is to be a post-Columbian future—a future for any of us—it will be an Indian future..."
 (Tonto's Revenge, 1997), the Rennard Strickland Lecture series has a thematic focus on Indigenous environmental-legal leadership and Tribal sovereignty in the twenty-first century.

-The 19th Annual Rennard Strickland Lecture is co-sponsored by the University of Oregon Department of Native American and Indigenous Studies, the Native American Law Students Association, and the Wayne Morse Center for Law and Politics
+The 19th Annual Rennard Strickland Lecture was co-sponsored by the University of Oregon Department of Native American and Indigenous Studies, the Native American Law Students Association, and the Wayne Morse Center for Law and Politics

 Past lecturers include: